brennanbrown/rewild/src/practices/succession-writing.md

 # Succession Writing

-Succession writing adapts the ecological idea of successionfields becoming meadows, then shrubs, then forestsinto a staged writing practice.
+Succession writing adapts the ecological idea of succession—fields becoming meadows, then shrubs, then forests—into a staged writing practice.
 Instead of trying to draft and polish at once, you move through phases: quick pioneers, developing patterns, complex relationships, and a temporary "climax" form.

 ## Access notes